 If the Gateway detects an error, the error is signalled by the "State" LED lighting red and, simultaneously, the error number being indicated by means of LEDs "Error No." as shown in the table below.
+In the default state this error numer is additionally sent as emergency telegram via CANopen.
 A distinction can be made between two error categories: